 On the morning of Saturday, Oct.
 27, Robert Bowers walked into the Tree of Life Congregation Synagogue with an assault rifle and four handguns, yelling, “All Jews must die.”
-Bowers murdered 11 worshippers and injured six that day.
+Eleven worshipers were murdered, and six were injured that day.

 Bowers was charged with 29 federal counts, including hate crimes.